UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-yoda_portal_fqdn             | Yoda Portal fully qualified domain name (FQDN) yoda_davrods_fqdn            | Yoda Davrods WebDAV fully qualified domain name (FQDN) yoda_davrods_anonymous_fqdn  | Yoda Davrods anonymous WebDAV fully qualified domain name (FQDN) yoda_enable_httpd            | Whether to enable the httpd service (boolean, default value: true).
+yoda_portal_fqdn             | Yoda Portal fully qualified domain name (FQDN) yoda_davrods_fqdn            | Yoda Davrods WebDAV fully qualified domain name (FQDN) yoda_davrods_anonymous_fqdn  | Yoda Davrods anonymous WebDAV fully qualified domain name (FQDN) yoda_davrods_logo_path       | Path of the DavRODS logo on the portal.
+Defaults to the themed logo. yoda_davrods_logo_link       | URL that the DavRODS logo is linked to (default:  https://www.uu.nl) yoda_enable_httpd            | Whether to enable the httpd service (boolean, default value: true).
 Set to false if manual actions are needed before starting the web server (e.g. mounting encrypted volumes) httpd_log_forwarded_for      | Whether to log X-Forwarded-For headers in Apache logs (boolean, default value: false).
 This logs source IP addresses of requests if requests to the Yoda web portal and/or WebDAV interface are routed via a load balancer.